PritSapariya/To-Do-App/README.md

-# To-Do-App
+# to-do-App
-ToDo App for personal use with ReactJS
+Todo App for personal use with ReactJS